Homepage / Excursion Guides / Winter Wildlife Watching in Yellowstone: Best Tours, Animals & Insider Tips

 Lamar Valley: premier wolf habitat

 If you want to see wolves, this is where you go.
 Lamar Valley, often called "America's Serengeti," is open to cars year-round, even when most other roads are closed.
-Early mornings are best—pull into a turnout, set up a spotting scope or binoculars, and scan the valley floor.
+It is home to Yellowstone's 108 wolves that live in nine packs with seven breeding pairs (nps.gov).
+Early mornings are best for viewing.
+Just pull into a turnout, set up a spotting scope or binoculars, and scan the valley floor.
 You'll also see bison herds, coyotes, and possibly foxes working the meadows.
-Dress warmly; standing still in the valley wind gets cold fast.

 Hayden Valley: open terrain for elk, coyotes